DSpace/RestContract/subscriptions.md

 Return codes:
 * 200 OK - if the operation succeed
 * 401 Unauthorized - if you are not authenticated.
-Please note that this also apply to resource policy related to the Anonymous group
 * 403 Forbidden - if you are not logged in with sufficient permissions.
-Only system administrators, users with ADMIN right can access the subscriptions
+Only administrators can access the endpoint

 ## Single Subscription Object
 **GET /api/core/subscription/<:id>**